 New possibilities for monitoring offer companies the opportunity to save each detail of the product related to each stage of production.
-The information can be used to boost the processes and to analyse products, for example from the perspective of quality, safety, reliability and responsibility.
+The information can be used

+Over the longer term, digitalisation will revolutionise everything, from transport and work to housing and food production. to boost the processes and to analyse products, for example from the perspective of quality, safety, reliability and responsibility.
 Digitalisation will allow companies to demand more and more traceability from throughout the value chain.
 Only those suppliers and products whose traceability is in order can be approved.